llm-bible/llm-bible.github.io/_publications/lee2023is.markdown

 bibkey: lee2023is
 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2310.08049"}
-tags: ['Efficiency and Optimization', 'Training Techniques', 'Model Architecture', 'Language Modeling', 'RAG', 'Merging', 'In-Context Learning', 'Pretraining Methods', 'Transformer', 'Prompting', 'Attention Mechanism']
+tags: ['Transformer', 'Efficiency and Optimization', 'RAG', 'Language Modeling', 'Model Architecture', 'Merging', 'Training Techniques', 'Attention Mechanism', 'Pretraining Methods', 'Prompting', 'In-Context Learning']
 ---
 What is the relationship between model architecture and the ability to perform in-context learning?
 In this empirical study, we take the first steps